Jackylaviss/homeassistant-studer-integration/README.md

 # XCOM Protocol for Studer Devices

-This project implements the Studer-Innotec Xcom protocol for communication with Studer devices via Xcom-232i and Xcom-LAN (TCP/UDP).
+This project implements the Studer-Innotec Xcom protocol for communication with Studer devices via Xcom-232i.
 It enables seamless integration with home automation systems, particularly Home Assistant, through MQTT.

 ## Features